Mew (band): No More Stories... (2009–2010)

-+ - (2012–2017)
++ - (2012–2015)

 During summer 2012, Mew premiered two new songs, with the working titles "Boy" and "Klassen", that were in the running to feature on their sixth studio album, at shows in Scandinavia.

 On 23 January 2013 Mew announced via their Facebook page that they were no longer signed to Sony and would release new music independently.
 On 9 April they confirmed, again via Facebook, that they had started preproduction on their 6th studio album with producer Michael Beinhorn.
-They commenced the recording of the album on 6 May with producer Michael Beinhorn and engineer Frank Filipetti, who engineered the bass and drums for the album.
-Christian Alex Petersen engineered and edited the rest of the record.
-Christian Alex Petersen went on to mix "Clinging to a Bad Dream" and "Interview the Girls").

 On 25 September they released an iOS app entitled Sensory Spaces in conjunction with B&O Play.
-The app contained, amongst other things, a preview of a new song, "Making Friends", which will feature on the upcoming album.
+The app contained, amongst other things, a preview of a new song, "Making Friends", which featured on the upcoming album.
 In November 2013 "Making Friends (13)" was made available to stream via Spotify and as a free download via the Sensory Spaces website.
 The band pointed out that it was not a single, but a thank you to their fans for waiting while they completed the upcoming album and that the album would contain a different version of the song.

-On 6 May, guitarist Russell Lissack of the band Bloc Party visited Mew's studio and recorded parts for one or two songs to be featured on the record.

 During a concert at NorthSide Festival in Aarhus, Denmark on 14 June 2014, Johan Wohlert was formally reintroduced as a member of the band and he played live with the band for the first time since 2006.
 While the band were onstage, fansite mewx.info posted an article confirming that he had been involved in the writing and recording of the upcoming album.